From the magazine...

-For Kate Beavan and husband, Jim, this time of year is one of their busiest.
-The couple are working night and day lambing and it’s all hands to the deck, including son, Sam and daughter Celyn, who’s studying for her A-levels, lending a hand when needed.
+For Kate Beavan and husband, Jim, the lambing time of year is one of their busiest.
+The couple work night and day lambing and it’s all hands to the deck, including son Sam and daughter Celyn lending a hand when needed.
 The Beavan family run two farms in partnership in Monmouthshire, lambing and impressive 1,500 ewes in total.

 “This is fast and furious and we work shifts so there’s always someone checking the ewes,” says Kate.
 “I cover the early mornings and Jim covers the night shift, with Sam helping out when he’s here – he’s a keen farmer but works away.

 “Our sheep consist mainly of mules with Texel and Charollais tups.
 This year we also put a Suffolk tup on to our North Country Mules and the ewe lambs will be kept to join the flock as replacement breeding ewes.
 Our Epynt Hardy Speckled sheep lamb outside in March.”

 To understand what it’s like for a farm at lambing time, we asked Kate to keep a seven-day diary of life in the lambing shed, and, as you can probably imagine, there wasn’t a dull moment!

 Day 1 – Sunday